 G2934 Cone 6 Matte Base Glaze G2926B Cone 6 Clear Glossy Base Glaze GA6-A/B Alberta Slip Cone 6 Base GR6-A Ravenscrag Cone 6 Base L3954B Mid Temperature Engobe Zero3 K Cone 04-02 Transparent Glaze G1947U Transparent Base - Cone 10R G2571A MgO Matte Base - Cone 10R GR10-A Ravenscrag Slip as-a-glaze - Cone 10R L3954N/J Cone 10 Engobe Base

 This glaze was originally designed to work with the Zero3 engobe, stoneware and porcelain (fired at cone 03).
+It is about firing a little higher (cone 03) to get a lot better strength and durability.
 It also works well on L212, L215.
-It is exceptionally glossy and transparent (when fired according to our instructions) and it is durable and fits very well.
 No common middle or high temperature glaze can compare if you are doing underglaze decoration, the brightness and clarity of color are stunning!

 Screening: We have not ball milled this product, thus it may contain some oversize particles from the constituent materials.
 We advise sieving the glaze slurry to at least 80 mesh.

 For stronger ware we recommend firing cone 04-03.
 Every cone higher you can fire will dramatically improve ware strength.
 All low fire bodies and glazes can easily tolerate firing higher.
 The chemistry of this recipe produces a more durable glass than commercial cone 06 glazes (they sacrifice hardness and durability to melt at a lower temperature).